mannasomnath/EventCalendar/README.md

 # How to run
 After cloning the repository, open the terminal and go to the folder where the project is located in your system.
-Please run the below command -
+Please run the below command from the terminal -

 npm install

-Once all the dependencies are downloaded into your system, please run the below command -
+Once all the dependencies are downloaded into your system, please run the below command from the terminal -

 npm start